Email Ms. Ackerman

-Ms. Zdyrko is a New York City native who came to WTMC after almost a decade of teaching in New York public schools, most recently the Fiorello H. LaGuardia High School of Music, Art, and Performing Arts.
-She has BA in English from Grinnell College, an MA in the Teaching of English from Teachers College Columbia University, and an MA in English from the Middlebury Bread Loaf School of English.
-In her spare time, Ms. Zdyrko enjoys writing, running outdoors, and traveling.
+Ms. Zdyrko holds a BA in English from Grinnell College, an MA in the Teaching of English from Teachers College Columbia University, and an MA in English from the Middlebury Bread Loaf School of English.
+She is a New York City native with a decade of experience teaching in NYC public schools, most recently LaGuardia Arts High School.
+Ms. Zdyrko enjoys writing, running, and traveling.

 Email Mr. Zemper

 Click here to schedule an appointment with Mr. Drew Zemper

 Mr. Zemper started at WCC as a student and biology lab technician, and feels that he has come full circle being a new WTMC science teacher.
 He is a graduate of Eastern Michigan University with a bachelor’s degree in science for biology and chemistry.
 After EMU, Mr. Zemper attended the University of Michigan for his master’s in education.
 Mr. Zemper also teaches college biology for WCC and has prior teaching experience in Detroit and at a neighboring middle college in Adrian, MI.

 When Mr. Zemper is not teaching he can be found spending time with his family, riding his mountain bike, or checking on his bee hives.
 Mr. Zemper loves the outdoors and believes that getting students outside is an important component to many of the sciences.